leandromoreira/docker-ffmpeg-vmaf/README.md

 ## Applying transformations

 Toward to deliver video for all devices in diverse network conditions, the media needs to pass through some transformations, mostly related to the number of bits required and the resolution.
-Usually, we keep 2h.

 #### Transrating